jasongaylord/JasonGaylord.com/_posts/2009/06/2009-06-15-technology-post-31.md

 <small>Edition: #31</small>

 As a reminder, I will not be around really for the remainder of the week.
-If you don’t get a post from me, don’t be surprised. :) Normal posts will begin again on June 22nd.
+If you don't get a post from me, don't be surprised. :) Normal posts will begin again on June 22nd.

 **Daily Words of Wisdom**– Separation of Concerns also applies to blog posts (Posted by [ayende](http://twitter.com/ayende))